aleksey-rowan/obsidian-context-aware-move-and-rename/README.md

 -   **Context-Aware Renaming:** Rename files or links based on where your cursor is placed within the markdown editor.
 -   **Efficient Link-Only Operations:** Perform link-only renaming or moving operations without the risk of accidentaly affecting the currently opened note.
 -   **Vim-mode Compatible:** Works in vim-mode.

-## Installation

-### Community Plugins

-1. Open Obsidian.
-2. Go to "Settings" > "Community plugins."
-3. Search for "Context-Aware Move and Rename"
-4. Click "Install" to enable the plugin.

-### Manual Installation

-1. Download the latest release from the [Releases](https://github.com/aleksey-rowan/obsidian-context-aware-move-and-rename/releases) page.
-2. Extract the zip file into your Obsidian plugins folder.
-3. Reload Obsidian to activate the plugin.

 ## Usage